turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 One limitation is that the users cannot manipulate the URL in any meaningful way.
 Knowing the url `6-bob-martin` doesn't allow you to guess the url `7-russ-olsen`, you still need to know the ID.

-And the numeric ID is still in the URL.
-If this is something you want to obfuscate, then the simple scheme doesn't help.
+Another limitation is that the numeric ID is still in the URL.
+If the ID is something you want to obfuscate, simple slug generation by overriding `to_param` doesn't help.

 ## Using a Non-ID Field

-Sometimes you want to get away from the ID all together and use another attribute in the database for lookup.
+Sometimes you want to get away from the ID all together and use another attribute in the database for lookups.
 Imagine we have a `Tag` object that has a `name` column.
 The name would be something like `ruby` or `rails`.

 ### Link Generation